scorg-tools/ui_tools/README.md

 - **Text Wrapping**: Long text in Labels automatically wraps
 - **Auto OK Button**: If you don't add any buttons, an "OK" button is added automatically
 - **Thread Safety**: Use `progress.update()` from background threads, it's designed to be thread-safe
+- **Scrolling**: Content taller than the popup height automatically enables scrolling
+- **Popup Queue**: Create multiple popups - they will display sequentially as each is closed

 ## License